cebe/indent/README.md

     indent [--tabs|--spaces] [-r [--pattern=...]] [files or directories...]

     --tabs       convert all indentation to tabs.
 Assuming 4 spaces tab length.
     --spaces     convert all indentation to spaces.

     -r           recursively go over all directories given as argument and convert files that match --pattern.

     --pattern    the pattern to match files for when using -r.
 Defaults to '*.php'.

+    --tabstop=N  define number of spaces N to replace a tab with.
+Defaults to 4.

     --help       shows this usage information.

     If no file is specified input will be read from STDIN.